Image: Copyright free from Pixabay

 He stared at the girl harder, trying to stir something more than weak, womanly emotions.
 But there was nothing.
 His coldness, his fury, his lust—everything that made him a great raider, were gone.
 All that was left was the desire to hold her.
 It was overwhelming—and frightening.
 He clenched his fists, resisting the urge to go over and touch her pale hair.
 What would she feel like wrapped in his arms?
 His cock swelled at the thought.
 He had been hard all evening, ever since she had smiled at him.
 Take her now.
 Take her now.
 Take her now.
 But he couldn’t.
 The thought twisted something deep in his stomach.

 He turned on his side with a growl, facing the wall of his tent.
 The earth was hard and cool beneath his hip as he seized himself.
 Three hard pulls and it was over.
-He groaned as his fluid jetted onto the ground.
 His whole body began to relax.
 Maybe now he could get some sleep.
 Maybe a good night’s rest would clear his head, and he would be more himself.

 Maybe … He could only hope.